tetratelabs/istio-0to60/docs/traffic-shifting.md

 ```

 After you apply the above yaml, go to your browser and make sure all requests land on v2 (2-column output).
+Within a minute or so, the Kiali dashboard should also reflect the fact that all traffic is going to the customers v2 service.

 Though it no longers receives any traffic, we decide to leave v1 running a while longer before retiring it.